Hendrix-CS/csci150/projects/final.md

 ----------

 Unlike the other projects, you may work with one partner for the final project.
 You can also work individually if you wish.
+If you wish to work with a partner from the other section, ideally you should pick one of the two project demo days when you are both available to present.
+Regardless, you should plan to attend the demo day corresponding to your section in order to see everyone else's projects.

 You have wide latitude in choosing what to do for your final project.
 The only requirements are that it should be **sufficiently complex** and